 HTTP Long Connections

-Last updated: 2018-08-31 15:36:34PDF
+Last updated: 2020-03-10 10:40:57PDF

-1. The relationship between HTTP and TCP/IP protocols
+Relationship between HTTP protocol and TCP/IP protocol

-2. What does "HTTP is a stateless protocol" mean?
+What does stateless HTTP protocol mean?

-"HTTP is a stateless protocol" means that the protocol cannot remember transaction processing, and the server does not know the state of the client.
-That is to say, there is no connection between the actions of opening a web page on the same server this time and last time HTTP is a stateless connection-oriented protocol.
-But stateless does not mean that HTTP cannot maintain TCP connections and uses UDP protocol (no connection).
+HTTP protocol is stateless, meaning the protocol has no memory for transaction processing, and the server does not know the state of the client.
+In other words, opening a webpage on a server has nothing to do with the previous opening of a webpage on the same server.
+HTTP is a stateless and connection-oriented protocol.
+It does not mean HTTP cannot maintain TCP connections, or it uses the UDP protocol (no connection).

 Diagram of connection establishment via three-way handshake:

-Diagram of connection closing via four-way handshake:
+Diagram of connection close via four-way handshake:

-Simulation of a TCP short connection: the client initiates a connection request to the server, the server receives the request, and then a connection between them is established.
-The client sends a message to the server, the server returns a response to the client, and then a request is completed.
-At this time, both the client and the server can initiate a close operation, but usually the client will first initiate the operation.
-As mentioned above, short connections only pass one request operation between the client and the server.
+Below is a simulation of TCP non-persistent connection.
+The client initiates a connection request to the server, the server receives the request, and a connection is established.
+The client sends a message to the server, the server responds to the client, and a request is completed.
+Either party can now initiate a close operation, which is usually initiated by the client first.
+In general, non-persistent connection only passes one single request between the client and the server.

-3.3 TCP persistent connections
+TCP persistent connection

-- The client is running normally and the server is reachable.
-In this case, the client's TCP response is normal, and the server will reset the keep-alive timer.
+- The client host is still running and the server is reachable.
+TCP response from the client is normal, and the server will reset the keep-alive timer.